 The first strategy was used to build various functional hydrogels, which have attracted attention from many fields, especially in stimuli-responsive systems.
-In 2011, Liu and Deng designed a DNA-SWCNT hybrid hydrogel via simply heating and cooling procedures, which is pH responsive and strength tunable.^[43b] Notably, the mechanical property of the hybrid hydrogel was comparatively high via varying the optimal concentration of hydrogel components.
-Besides, the use of the i-motif structure as a crosslinker resulted in the pH-sensitivity and stability of these hydrogels, but only at acidic pH, thus preventing their application under actually environmental conditions.
+In 2011, Liu and co-workers designed a DNA-single walled carbon nanotube (SWCNT) hybrid hydrogel, via simply heating and cooling procedures, which is pH responsive and strength tunable.^[43b] Notably, the mechanical property of the hybrid hydrogel was comparatively high via varying the optimal concentration of hydrogel components.
+Besides, the use of the i-motif structure as a cross-linker resulted in the pH-sensitivity and stability of these hydrogels, but only at acidic pH, thus preventing their application under actually environmental conditions.

 In contrast to the first strategy which is more suitable for building stimuli-responsive hydrogels, the hydrogels from the second strategy are more applicable and more in-depth studied.
-Shi et al. described a convenient route for the hydrogel by assembly of GO sheets and the in situ formed ssDNA chains via a simple hydrothermal treatment.^[3a] GO is a kind of amphiphilic macromolecule with a hydrophobic basal plane and hydrophilic edges, important to the gelation of the DNA hydrogels.
-The in situ formed ssDNA obtained by heating dsDNA bridget adjacent GO sheets via strong π - π stacking and hydrogen bond.
-Remarkably, the hydroge presesses vastly improved environment stability and mechanical property (G' 4.6kPa, G' 8)Pa) (Table 1), for example, it is capable of maintaining its shape after a week immersion a trong acidic (pH 2), basic (pH 13), or salty (1 M NaCl) aqueous solution and even after the by razors, it can self-heal using a mild heat treatment.
-Furthermore, the formed hydroger hows high-effective dye-loading capacity because of the strong electrostatic interaction and large surface area, but it has not been shown to be specific application.
+Shi and co-workers described a convenient route for the hydrogel by assembly of graphene oxide (GO) sheets and the in situ formed ssDNA chains via a simple hydrothermal treatment.^[3a] GO is a kind of amphiphilic macromolecule with a hydrophobic basal plane and hydrophilic edges, important to the gelation of the DNA hydrogels.
+The in situ formed ssDNA is obtained by heating dsDNA bridged adjacent GO sheets via strong π - π stacking and hydrogen bond.
+Remarkably, the hydrogel possesses vastly improved environment stability and mechanical property (G' 4.6 kPa, G'' 0.8 kPa) (Table 1), for example, it is capable of maintaining its shape after a week immersion in strong acidic (pH 2), basic (pH 13), or salty (1 M NaCl) aqueous solution and even after cut by razors, it can self-heal using a mild heat treatment.
+Furthermore, the formed hydrogel shows high-effective dye-loading capacity because of the strong electrostatic interaction and large surface area, but it has not been shown to be of specific application.

-Interestingly, Y, Koong Oh et al. produced the second type of hydrogels which can distinctly recognize and capture organic compounds.^[25a, 25b] They incorporated specific aptamer sequences with GO or rGO by oligT bridge, and then constructed hybrid hydrogels through single-step rolling circle amplification.
+Interestingly, Oh and co-workers produced the second type of hydrogels which can distinctly recognize and capture organic compounds.^[25a,b] They incorporated specific aptamer sequences with GO or reduced graphene oxide (rGO) by oligT bridge, and then constructed hybrid hydrogels through single-step rolling circle amplification.
 Notably, the authors, not directly linking aptamer to GO/rGO, creatively introduced oligT bridge domain to weaken the electrostatic repulsive interaction between senior DNA structures and GO/rGO sheets.
-The application of oligT brings more feasibility for assembly DNA/GO hydrogels.
+The application of oligT brings more feasibility for assembly of DNA/GO hydrogels.

-Similarly, Kim and Kang adopted the second strategy to develop the DNA/PPy/CNT hybrid fibers coated with porous structured DNA hydrogel.^[25c] Stability of the approximately 20,000 base pairs dsDNA, much stronger than other methods, may prove CNTs can enhance long-chain DNA stability even in turbulence environment thus representing a new approach to stabilize DNA hydrogels.
+Similarly, Kim and co-workers adopted the second strategy to develop the DNA/PPy/CNT hybrid fibers coated with porous structured DNA hydrogel.^[25c] Stability of the \approx 20 000 base pairs dsDNA, much stronger than other methods, may prove CNTs can enhance long-chain DNA stability even in turbulence environment thus representing a new approach to stabilize DNA hydrogels.

-Beside the consideration of taking DNA as "molecular glue" as the first two strategies mentioned, in 2014, a hydrogel using DNA as dopant was constructed as the third strategy.^[45] It provides insight into a strategy to construct a novel and low-cost hydrogel with complicated contents, despite its time-consuming, complicated and difficult multi-tepporocedures.
-The mixture including polyethylenimine (PEI), GO nanosheets complexed and DNA{VEGF} are incorporated into low-modulus methacrylated gelatin hydrogel.
-Graphene over an anosheets was utilized to ionically bond to cationic polymers such as PEI.
+Besides the consideration of taking DNA as "molecular glue" as the first two strategies mentioned, in 2014, a hydrogel using DNA as dopant was constructed as the third strategy.^[45] It provides insight into a strategy to construct a novel and low-cost hydrogel with complicated contents, despite its time-consuming, complicated, and difficult multistep procedures.
+The mixture including polyethylenimine (PEI), GO nanosheets complexed, and DNA{VEGF} is incorporated into low-modulus methacrylated gelatin hydrogel.
+Graphene oxide nanosheets were utilized to ionically bond to cationic polymers such as PEI.
 And the contents of hydrogels can be adjustable with respect to our requirements.
-Attractively, the complex was gelated upon exposing to UV at 6.9 mW·cm-2 (wavelength 360~480 nm).
+Attractively, the complex was gelated upon exposing to UV at 6.9 mW cm-2 (wavelength 360-480 nm).